hapax/hapax.github.io/_posts/2020-07-08-emergent-time.md

 Put differently, why can we remember the past but not the future?

 At this point, physicists step in and claim to offer a solution.
-The relativist says: because spacetime signature.
+The relativist says: *because spacetime signature*.
+In other words, the spacetime manifold comes equipped with a timelike direction, locally, everywhere.
 This is evidently so, but it does not explain the asymmetry between time and space, but simply bakes it into the geometry.
 The statistical mechanic says: because entropy.